 We have compiled a list of recommended financial and information security practices for conducting financial business online.
 Click here to access this information.

 To ensure information is transmitted from you to us securely, First Utah Bank uses Secure Sockets Layer (SSL).
 SSL encrypts, or scrambles, the information you submit before it leaves your computer and then unscrambles the information when it is received by our Internet server.
-This security applies to the First Utah Bank website (www.firstutahbank.com), Personal Internet Banking and Business Internet Banking.
+This security applies to the First Utah Bank website (www.firstutahbank.com), Internet Banking and the Treasury Management Portal.

 To use Internet Banking from your personal computer you must have a browser that supports 128-bit encryption.